andydrewie/xtingles-on-flow/README.md

   id: UInt64 - auction id

-  flow transactions send --code ./transactions/testnet/Settle.cdc --args-json '[{"type": "UInt64","value": "3"}]' --signer testnet-xtingles-1 --network=testnet
+  flow transactions send ./transactions/testnet/Settle.cdc --args-json '[{"type": "UInt64","value": "1"}]' --signer testnet-xtingles-1 --network=testnet

 5. cancel:
  auction can be cancelled. in this case NFT wil be burt and the last bid will be returned. only owner of the auction can cancel